80 Personal Finance Tips That Help Build Wealth

 If you start telling yourself you won’t achieve the financial goals you have set, you just might not!
 Get those positive money mantras going.
 According to Wallace D. Wattles’ famous book, The Science of Getting Rich, having faith that you will achieve your vision is essential to getting there.

 25. Start exercising

 Productivity can spike after you have exercised.
-So take up jogging or any other physical activity and bring your financial status to new levels.
+Try taking up jogging or any other physical activity and bring your financial status to new levels.
 New research shows that people who are active on the weekends have an especially strong chance of getting ahead financially.